Robbie Stockdale: Grimsby Town

 In June 2010 Stockdale signed a new deal with The Mariners, where he also became the club's youth team manager as well as staying on as a player.
 The club had not appointed a new youth team boss since promoting Neil Woods to first team manager following the sacking of Mike Newell in November 2009.
 Stockdale was kept on the playing records as well for the 2010–11 season and was handed a squad number to be used as cover for Peter Bore, Bradley Wood and Dwayne Samuels who were the club's other contracted players who are capable of playing in Stockdale's position.

-On 4 March 2011 it was announced that Stockdale and assistant manager Dave Moore would take caretaker control of the first team for the home tie with AFC Wimbledon on 5 March, following the sacking of Neil Woods.
+Stockdale and assistant manager David Moore took caretaker control of the first team for the home tie with AFC Wimbledon on 5 March 2011, following the sacking of Neil Woods.
 The game ended in a 2–1 victory for The Mariners in what was Moore's first managerial match in fifteen years and Stockdale's first ever game as a manager.

-On 23 March 2011, Stockdale and Moore relinquished managerial duties to the newly appointed duo of Paul Hurst and Rob Scott following 2 victories, 1 draw and 1 defeat.
+Stockdale and Moore relinquished managerial duties on 23 March to the newly-appointed duo of Paul Hurst and Rob Scott following two victories, one draw and one defeat.
 Stockdale continued to manage the youth team at the club until stepping down on 29 August 2012.